skrub-data/skrub/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Formatting the code well helps with code development and maintenance,
-which is skrub requires that all commits follow a specific set of
+which why is skrub requires that all commits follow a specific set of
 formatting rules to ensure code quality.

 Luckily, these checks are performed automatically by the ``pre-commit``